 Gerrit Dou was born in Leiden on 7 April 1613.
 He was the youngest son of the glazier Douwe Jansz de Vries van Arentsvelt of Harlingen (ca. 1584–ca. 1656) and Marritge Jansdr van Rosenburg (d.
 1657).
-According to Dou’s first biographer, Jan Orlers (1570–1646) (burgomaster of Leiden and author of a city chronicle in 1641), Gerrit evinced “a pleasure and desire toward painting” at a young age.1 In 1622, his father sent him to study for a year and a half with the engraver Bartholomeus Dolendo (ca. 1570–1626), and subsequently, for two and a half years, “to the skillful glass-painter Master Pieter Couwenhorn (ca. 1599–1654), so that he could learn the same art.”2 Thereafter, Gerrit and his brother Jan worked in their father’s shop.3 Gerrit, still relatively young, seems to have been so reckless in his treatment of the glass that, fearing he would have an accident, his father reluctantly decided “to send [his son] to learn the art of painting.”4 On 14 February 1628, the fourteen-year-old Dou was apprenticed to Rembrandt van Rijn (1606–69), a neighbor living in the Weddesteeg, just a mere 100 meters from Dou’s family home on the Kort Rapenburg.
+According to Dou’s first biographer, Jan Jansz.
+Orlers (1570–1646), burgomaster of Leiden and author of a city chronicle in 1641, Dou evinced “a pleasure and desire toward painting” at a young age.1 In 1622, his father sent him to study for a year and a half with the engraver Bartholomeus Dolendo (ca. 1570–1626), and subsequently, for two and a half years, “to the skillful glass-painter Master Pieter Couwenhorn (ca. 1599–1654), so that he could learn the same art.”2 Thereafter, Dou and his brother Jan (1609– ca. 1647) worked in their father’s shop.3 Dou, still relatively young, seems to have been so reckless in his treatment of the glass that, fearing he would have an accident, his father reluctantly decided “to send [his son] to learn the art of painting.”4 On 14 February 1628, the fourteen-year-old Dou was apprenticed to Rembrandt van Rijn (1606–69), a neighbor living in the Weddesteeg, just a mere 100 meters from Dou’s family home on the Kort Rapenburg.
 Dou stayed with Rembrandt until the latter moved to Amsterdam in 1631.
-During the last two years of his training, Dou was joined by Isaac de Jouderville (1612/13–45/48), who lived across the street.5 In Rembrandt’s workshop, Dou ultimately developed into “an excellent master, especially in small, subtle, and intricate things.”6 According to Houbraken, whoever was surprised “that such noble painterly ability had sprouted from the school of Rembrandt” had forgotten that Rembrandt, too, in his early years “had painted meticulously.”7
+During the last two years of his training, Dou was joined by Isaac de Jouderville (1612/13–45/48), who lived across the street.5 In Rembrandt’s workshop, Dou ultimately developed into “an excellent master, especially in small, subtle, and intricate things.”6 According to Arnold Houbraken, whoever was surprised “that such noble painterly ability had sprouted from the school of Rembrandt” had forgotten that Rembrandt, too, in his early years “had painted meticulously.”7

 Naturally, Dou’s fame and success attracted many pupils, the most important of whom, Frans van Mieris (1635–81), would eventually rival his master.
 In addition to Dou’s relatives Dominicus van Tol and Jacob Toorenvliet (1640–1719), other pupils were Matthijs Naiveu (1647–1726), Bartholomeus Maton (ca. 1643–after 1682), the unknown Gerrit Maes, Pieter van Slingelandt (1640–91), Carel de Moor (1655–1738), and Godefridus Schalcken (1643–1706) from Dordrecht.
 Moreover, the works of Adriaen van Gaesbeeck (1621–50), Jan Adriaensz van Staveren (1613/14–69), Peeter Leermans (1655–1706), Abraham de Pape (ca. 1620–66), and Isaac Koedyck (1616/17–68) display Dou’s influence so strongly that these artists may likewise have studied under him, or at least spent some time in his workshop.
 This seems particularly likely in the case of Jacob van Spreeuwen (1610–after 1650).21